-For that indicator, The World Bank provides data for India from 2000 to 2015.
-The average value for India during that period was 3.73 percent with a minumum of 3.25 percent in 2011 and a maximum of 4.28 percent in 2001.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 2000 to 2019.
+The average value for India during that period was 3.58 percent with a minimum of 2.94 percent in 2017 and a maximum of 4.26 percent in 2001.

 Definition: Level of current health expenditure expressed as a percentage of GDP.
 Estimates of current health expenditures include healthcare goods and services consumed during each year.
 This indicator does not include capital health expenditures such as buildings, machinery, IT and stocks of vaccines for emergency or outbreaks.